-It is expected that the comprehensive portfolio normally will be completed within three terms after the completion of the Research Proposal Colloquium (usually within the 3rd year of full-time studies and the 4th year of part-time studies).
+It is expected that the comprehensive portfolio normally will be completed within three terms after the completion of the Research Proposal Colloquium (usually within the 3rd year of full-time studies and the 4th year of part-time studies), although students hoping to graduate within 4 years should aim to finish the portfolio in the 2nd year.
 Progress towards the completion of the comprehensive portfolio is an important component of the Annual Review, with failure to demonstrate either timely or substantive progress grounds for academic probation or involuntary withdrawal from the program (see pages 10 and 12).